-- Therapeutic or subsequent facet injections/medial branch blocks at the same level are considered experimental, investigational or unproven as there is insufficient data to support the effectiveness of these interventions. - Facet joint injections in the thoracic region are considered experimental, investigational and unproven. - The performance of facet joint injections/medial branch blocks in the presence of an untreated radiculopathy is considered not medically necessary. - The performance of injections/blocks no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels) on the same day is considered not medically necessary. - The following are considered contraindications to the procedure and require physician documentation of medical necessity in the presence of any the following: - o Previous history of spinal fusion in the area treated - o Unstable medical conditions or psychiatric illness - o Current anticoagulation treatment - o Current systemic infection or infection over the injection site
+- Therapeutic or subsequent facet injections / MBBs at the same level are considered experimental, investigational, or unproven as there is insufficient data to support the effectiveness of these interventions. - Facet joint injections in the thoracic region are considered experimental, investigational, and unproven. - The performance of facet joint injections / MBBs blocks in the presence of an untreated radiculopathy is considered not medically necessary. - The performance of injections/blocks no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels) on the same day is considered not medically necessary. - The following are considered contraindications to the procedure and require physician documentation of medical necessity in the presence of any the following: - Previous history of spinal fusion in the area treated - Unstable medical conditions or psychiatric illness - Current anticoagulation treatment - Current systemic infection or infection over the injection site